anukesh7/anukesh7.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming graduate student (Masters Fall '22) in the Department of Computer Science and Engineering at university of California, San Diego.
+I am an incoming graduate student (Masters Fall '22) in the Department of Computer Science and Engineering at the University of California, San Diego.

 I completed BTech with Honors in Computer Science from IIT Gandhinagar.
 I find the research areas that deal with building solutions for real-world applications using technology, quite intriguing.
 I'm always passionate to learn and explore cross-discipline research topics.